andreafuturi/gitmini/README.md

-# GitMini: Less git, more work done
+# GitMini: Less git, more work done.

 Gitmini is a minimal set of git commands designed to simplify developers' workflows and make their lives much easier.